 Our Roadway Maintenance and Equipment group is responsible for the maintenance of 1,690 kilometres of roadway in Kelowna.
 Highway 97 (Harvey Avenue) and Highway 33 are maintained by the Provincial Ministry of Transportation & Infrastructure.

 Roads are monitored by our Pavement Management System.
 Kelowna roads are tested regularly for surface condition, roughness and strength, and our system identifies and prioritizes roads that require maintenance.
 We regularly inspect existing infrastructure – including roadways, sidewalks, bicycle networks and bridges – to identify areas that require maintenance and to ensure that facilities perform adequately for their design lifespan.
 All bridges are inspected on a yearly basis and repaired as needed.

-To learn more about the future of Kelowna's roads, check out the 2020 Update Roadway Network Plan.
+To learn more about the future of Kelowna's roads, check out the 20 year Roadway Network Plan.

 Crack sealing extends road life by keeping moisture that will eventually cause asphalt failures from getting into the road base.
 Roads are inspected and sealed for cracks by priority.

 Repairing potholes is an important and affordable method of maintaining our roads.
 We encourage the public to report potholes online to help keep roads safe.
 Potholes located on provincial highways, including Highway 97 and Highway 33, are the responsibility of the Province Ministry of Transportation.
 The following chart illustrates how a pothole forms:

 |A pothole begins to form when water and moisture seep into the foundation layer and start to soften it

 |As the temperature drops, the water freezes and expands, pushing the asphalt up while opening up a larger space in the foundation for more water to collect

 |As the sun melts and dries up the underlying water, the asphalt above starts to buckle and crack while also being exposed to further wear from vehicle traffic